 If you are interested in starting a chapter at your school, please review and share the following with the appropriate officials.
 Note that students and parents cannot apply to establish a chapter.

-As your school begins the process to apply to become an affiliate of the National Junior Honor Society, there are a few things to consider and prepare before beginning the official application.
+As your school begins the process to apply to become an affiliate chapter of the National Honor Society, make sure that you meet the following criteria:

-- Review the National Junior Honor Society Constitution and make sure your school is willing to comply with it.
+Finally, review the National Junior Honor Society Constitution and make sure your school is willing to comply with these national policies.

-After your school has reviewed the items in step 1, you are ready to complete and submit an application for a chapter online or by mail.
+If your school meets the requirements in step 1, you are ready to complete and submit an application for a chapter either online or by mail.

 Complete an application online.

-You can also download a new chapter application here.
+You can also download the new chapter application here.

 The annual fee is $385.

-As you await approval, we encourage you to browse this website and become more familiar with the nation’s oldest and most respected student leadership recognition program.
+As you await approval, we encourage you to browse this website and become more familiar with the NJHS membership pillars and our commitment to challenging students to develop their leadership skills through active involvement in activities and community service.

 Step 3: Get Ready to Begin

-The national office will notify you by letter once your chapter is approved, and you’ll receive your welcome materials.
+The national office will notify you by email with your login information once your chapter is approved.
+You’ll then receive a letter and welcome materials.
 You will also have access to the NJHS Handbook and member-only portions of this website.
 These resources will help your chapter to develop:

 - Selection procedures, including choosing an induction date for new members.
 You’ll need to publish selection procedures and make it available.